debdeep777/rexpense/README.md

 "Date", "Amount", "Description", "Category", "User"
 * Date is in the format "%Y-%m-%d"
 * Amount is numeric
-* Description, Category and User are characters
+* Description, Category and User are characters and surrounded by quotes

 # Requirement
 * R
 * ggplot2
+* A csv file `data/usable.csv` appropriately structured (see before)

 # Usage
 `Rscript rexpense.r <parameters>`